 There are a number of active business associations in Richmondshire.
 Each provides support and a voice for local businesses:

 - Richmond Business and Tourism Association

 - Dales Business Women

 The Business and Community team at Richmondshire District Council compile a bi-monthly newsletter for businesses in Richmondshire.
 This includes local news stories, events and training opportunities and details of various grant funding.
 To subscribe to receive this newsletter, free of charge, please contact: firstname.lastname@example.org

-How's Business is the growth hub for York and North Yorkshire.
-The How's Business website is the perfect place for anyone looking for information on how to improve their business.
+York and North Yorkshire Growth Hub is the perfect place for anyone looking for information on how to improve their business.
 It offers a mix of articles and ebooks, information on funding, as well as the biggest calendar of local networking events in the region.

-For information and advice on Brexit visit How's Business EU exit page.
+For information and advice on Brexit visit their EU exit page.

-And for those looking to significantly grow their business, its account managers offer one, simple point of contact that can introduce you to all the relevant business support that's available.
+If you are looking to grow your business, the hub's account managers offer one, simple point of contact that can introduce you to all the relevant business support that's available.

-It's Government-backed, completely independent, and works with business support providers across the region.
-The initial signposting and brokerage it offers is free, but the business support programmes do require you to invest your own funds alongside the grants.
-If you do have growth ambitions, and are able to invest in your growth, get in touch at firstname.lastname@example.org
+The hub is government-backed, completely independent, and works with business support providers across the region.
+The initial signposting and brokerage service it offers is free, but the business support programmes do require you to invest your own funds alongside the grants.
+If you have growth ambitions, get in touch by emailing email@example.com.